gnustep/libs-xcode/Documentation/README.md

     buildType = "parallel";

-    # This target name maps to the above...
+    "# Comment" = "This target name maps to the above...";
     msvc = {
 		additional = (
 			   "-lgdi32",